 Identifier for the software that comprises a client.
 Unlike client_id, which is issued by the authorization server and generally varies between instances, the software_id is asserted by the client software and is intended to be shared between all copies of the client software.
 The value for this field MAY be a UUID [RFC4122].
 The identifier SHOULD NOT change when software version changes or when a new installation instance is detected.
-Unless used as a claim in a signed software statement, authorization servers MUST treat this field as self-asserted by the client and MUST NOT make any trust decisions based upon the value of this field alone.
+Authorization servers MUST treat this field as self-asserted by the client and MUST NOT make any trusted decisions on the value of this field alone.